Gutters, Roofing

 How Far Should Shingles Extend Past The Drip Edge?

 Roofing professional service GAF suggested that shingle edges extend 3/8″- 3/4″ (9 mm-19 mm) from the roof’s edge.
-They should not extend more than this because shingles that are too long will corrode and break off.
-Shingles should also extend slightly over the inside gutter edge to allow runoff of water into the gutter.
+They should not extend more than this because too long shingles will corrode and break off.
+Shingles should extend slightly over the inside gutter edge to allow water runoff into the gutter.

 Should Gutters Be Flush With Fascia Boards?

 Gutters are installed on the face of the fascia boards.
-It is recommended to lay down a protective piece of furrier strip rather than leaving them flush.
-This is because fascia will be exposed to a lot of dark and dampness.
+Laying down a protective piece of the furrier strip is recommended rather than leaving them flush.
+This is because fascia will be exposed to dark and dampness.
 It will require proper insulation and maintenance to preserve.

 For this reason, the fascia board needs to be painted infrequently.
-Instead, painting fascia with a cover coat and oil-based paint has been recommended by homebuilders leading resources, including “This Old House.”
+Instead, homebuilders’ leading resources have recommended painting fascia with a cover coat and oil-based paint, including “This Old House.”

 How To Fix The Gap Between The Roof And The Gutters

 Inclement weather conditions can take their toll on your roof and gutters creating gaps between them.
-This gap can expose under materials and the wall to water and wind damages.
-You’ll need to replace bowing and gaps to preserve the roof to keep the gutter from falling off the roof entirely.
+This gap can expose under materials and the wall to water and wind damage.
+You’ll need to replace bowing and gaps to preserve the roof to keep the gutter from falling off.

 Repairs to this gap are also important for maintaining the roof’s integrity, as gaps between pieces can lead to a pile-up of debris in the roof’s structure.